technicalanxiety/technicalanxiety.github.io/_posts/backlog/2025-12-10-platform-layer-pt1.md

 description: "Defining platform architecture - the role nobody understands but every organization needs."
 ---

-# The Platform Layer: Part 1 - What is Platform Architecture
-## Defining the Role Nobody Understands

----

 Ask ten people what a platform architect does and you'll get twelve answers.

 That's not an exaggeration.
 I've held this title for nearly a decade, and I still encounter confusion about what it means.
 Colleagues mistake it for enterprise architecture.
 Leadership conflates it with cloud architecture.
 Practitioners assume it's just infrastructure architecture with a fancier name.